ORNL/superneuromat/README.md

 	- [SuperNeuro: A Fast and Scalable Simulator for Neuromorphic Computing](https://dl.acm.org/doi/abs/10.1145/3589737.3606000)
 	- [Neuromorphic Computing is Turing-Complete](https://dl.acm.org/doi/abs/10.1145/3546790.3546806)
 	- [Computational Complexity of Neuromorphic Algorithms](https://dl.acm.org/doi/abs/10.1145/3477145.3477154)

-## For Development
-1. Clone the `superneuromat` repo: `git clone https://github.com/ORNL/superneuromat.git`
-2. Install the package as editable inside your virtual environment: `pip install -e superneuromat/`

-**Warning:** importing as a relative module (i.e. not installed in your environment) has been deprecated.

-## Directory Info
-1. `superneuromat`: This contains the source code for `superneuromat`
-2. `tests`: This contains unittests for development purposes.
-Please ignore!